-1) Connection that makes everything simpler
+1) The connection that makes everything simpler

-It was a huge technological leap forward when devices at home could be turned on and off through our smart phones.
+It was a huge technological leap forward when devices at home could be turned on and off through our smartphones.
 Recently, innovation took another leap.

 With voice-powered technologies like Amazon Echo or Google Home, you can speak directly to a console in your house to control specific aspects of your Northern Michigan home.
 You can make purchases, have pressing questions answered, turn on and off your lights, adjust up or down your A/C, play your favorite podcast, and send emails to colleagues no more effort than what it takes to speak those commands.

 And remote phone commands are now more incredible than ever.
-You can control your home’s heating, cooling and ventilation (HVAC), lighting, security system, CO detectors, and even care for your pets from afar via smart home technology through apps on your phone.
+You can control your home’s heating, cooling, and ventilation (HVAC), lighting, security system, CO detectors, and even care for your pets from afar via smart home technology through apps on your phone.
 These remote commands have been around for years, but their precision and capabilities are sharpening almost every day.